jbro129/android-modding/README.md

 [VirtualAPK](https://github.com/didi/VirtualAPK) by didi : A powerful and lightweight plugin framework for Android.

+[BlackBox](https://github.com/nnjun/BlackBox) by nnjun : A virtual engine that supports 5.0-12.0.
+It can clone and run virtual applications on Android.
+It has the ability to run without installation and has integrated Xposed framework.
+The black box can control the virtual application being run and do whatever you want.

-[DroidPlugin](https://github.com/moz1q1/DroidPlugin) by moz1q1 : A plugin framework on android,Run any third-party apk without installation, modification or repackage
+[DroidPlugin](https://github.com/moz1q1/DroidPlugin) by moz1q1 : A plugin framework on android,Run any third-party apk without installation, modification or repackage.

 [ZeusPlugin](https://github.com/iReaderAndroid/ZeusPlugin) by iReaderAndroid : Android plug-in patch framework.